Belem Prison: Prison culture

 The inmates at the prison could often be seen sitting on the patio of Belem playing cards.
 Proponents for prison reform cited Belén as the epitome of poorly run and thought out prison.
 Many of the convicts would leave with a better understanding of how to perpetrate criminal acts than when they entered.
 The inmates who were frequent visitors to the prison learned quickly how to manipulate the system.

 The inmates were responsible for the creation of slang language that was used in the prison.
 Common items were renamed by the inmates so that outsiders would not understand what they were talking about.
 This language system allowed the prisoners to bring in contraband items such as drugs.
 Marijuana was a common drug that many of the convicts used.

 The prison was also "a known hot bed for illicit relations.
 Like many prisons, the men imprisoned reverted to homosexual relations while incarcerated", relationships ranging from sex partner to servant.
 In the language of the prison, a gaterowas a person who served as domestics to other prisoners, and mula was the word to describe a homosexual man who flaunted his sexuality to other prisoners.

 A series of interviews about homosexuality in the prison were conducted by Carlos Roumagnac between 1903 and 1906.
 Roumagnac was one of the leading prison reform criminologists at the time in Mexico.
 Roumagnac considered pederasty to be the worst vice morally and wished to understand the connection between social behavior and sexual inclinations.
 In his time spent in the prison he found that relationships in the prison quite closely followed that on society.
 The strong subjugate the weak, and homosexual relations were a continuation of traditional gender roles behind the prison walls.

 Society and Belén

-It is important to note the overall ideas of society at the time.
-To understand better why the prison was so notorious and so overpopulated, we must look to the society that the people who filled it we drawn from.